 Table of contents

-This guide will show you:
+With our help, this guide will show you:

-- Phone interview tips on what to do before, during and after your call.
+- Phone interview tips on what to do before, during, and after your call.

 - Key mistakes to avoid.